What is a mental health court?

 - significant cost savings.

-With Magistrate Laura Findorff presiding, the 18th Judicial District's Mental Health Court began operations on October 1, 2009.
+With Magistrate Laura Findorff presiding, the 18th Judicial District's Wellness Court began operations on October 1, 2009.
 This was made possible by partial funding from a Colorado Justice Assistance Grant (JAG) and a JAG Recovery Act award.
 The court plans to accept approximately 30 clients in its first year, and will expand in future years.
 It is hoped that a similar court for juveniles will be developed.

 Two years of planning and significant community collaboration went into developing the court.

-The Mental Health Court in the 18th Judicial District became a reality after two years of careful planning.
+The mental health court in the 18th Judicial District became a reality after two years of careful planning.
 It began as the vision of three Arapahoe/Douglas Mental Health Network (ADMHN) board members: John Phillips, Richard Spiegle and ‘Nita Brown.

 A steering committee led the way.